 Community pharmacy is becoming increasingly complex and challenging and you never know when you might need our help so join today by clicking on the “BPA application form” tab on the website.

-I currently run my own management consultancy business specialising in Pharmacy and Healthcare.
+I currently run my own management consultancy business specialising in Pharmacy and Healthcare which provides consultancy services to the BPA amongst a number of other pharmacy businesses and organisations.
 Prior to that I held senior management positions in Boots, so I have a deep understanding of the pharmacy business and its leadership.
 Before my role in Boots I gained a wealth of experience in providing pharmacy leadership and direction in a range of pharmacy businesses ranging from small independent contractors to large multiples.
 I am also employed as chair of Humber Local Pharmaceutical Committee.

 Khuram Ahmad | Chairman